arielf/weight-loss/README.md

 <a href="scores.png" target="_blank"><img src="scores.png" width="900"></a>

-This particular data set is pretty noisy, since:
+Working with this particular data set, was pretty challenging, since:

 - The number of original data-points (days) is small
-- My scales are not accurate, and a typical daily change in weight is very small
+- Typical daily changes in weight are very small, often ~0.1 lb.
+- My scales are not accurate: you may note that my data has 0.2 pound resolution.
+This is not ideal.
+Getting scales with 0.1 pound resolution is highly recommended.
 - Items that make you lose and gain weight, often appear together on the same line so they cancel each other.
 This confuses the automatic learning process.

 So I focused mostly on the extremes (start and end) of the list as presented above.